mxk/windows-secure-group-policy/README.md

 ## Updating policy

 When `LGPO.exe` and `GPO2PolicyRules.exe` export the local policy, they include many default settings that shouldn't be overwritten when applying the resulting `PolicyRules` file.
 There is also a bug in handling `(Default)` registry values.
 These are annoyances that prevent a clean install/save roundtrip and add noise when comparing against Microsoft's Security Baseline.
-Default settings were manually removed from `Win11.PolicyRules` by doing a three-way comparison between it, `MSFT-Win11.PolicyRules`, and `Win11-CleanInstall.PolicyRules`.
+Default settings were manually removed from `Win11.PolicyRules` by doing a three-way comparison between it, `MSFT-Win11-*.PolicyRules`, and `Win11-Clean-*.PolicyRules`.
+The easiest way to do this is by removing all `ComputerConfig` and `UserConfig` entries, and then comparing all three files with Policy Analyzer.
 To avoid reverting these edits, any updates to the policy must be merged in manually:

 1. Use `gpedit.msc` to modify the local policy.
 2. Run `savewin11.cmd` to create `Win11-Local.PolicyRules` file (not version-controlled).
 3. Diff and copy the relevant settings to `Win11.PolicyRules`.
+Ignore `SecurityTemplate` changes unless those were actually modified.
+Be sure to check for new `CSE-Machine` and `CSE-User` entries.

 To update the policy for a new Windows feature release: